tjpullen/BMB_2018/chapter6.md

 ```

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:9d6dd0aa65
 ## Linear Regression (4)

 Take a look at the plot.
 Do you think the line is a good fit through the points?

-In a good fit, the line should go through the middle of the points and the point should
+In a good fit, the line should go through the middle of the points.
+The points should be evenly spread either side of the line with no consistent pattern.

+Do you think that the line is a good fit to the data in `cars`?

 *** =instructions
+- yes
+- no
 *** =hint

 *** =pre_exercise_code